cnthiesen/quantum-innovation-challenge/resources.md

 ## Orientation Modules

-Please complete the following orientation assignments in preparation for the hackathon to familiarize the tools and concepts you'll need.
-You will need to [create a GitHub account](https://github.com/join) to access these resources.
-In addition to these orientation modules, we also recommend that you [familiarize yourself with Markdown syntax](https://docs.github.com/en/get-started/writing-on-github/getting-started-with-writing-and-formatting-on-github/basic-writing-and-formatting-syntax) if this is new to you.
+Please familiarize yourself the tools and concepts which you will need to deliver a project for this challenge.
+You will need to [create a GitHub account](https://github.com/join) to submit your project until the deadline.
+In addition to [git](https://git-scm.com/), we also recommend that you [familiarize yourself with Markdown syntax](https://docs.github.com/en/get-started/writing-on-github/getting-started-with-writing-and-formatting-on-github/basic-writing-and-formatting-syntax) if this is new to you.

 </li>

 <li class="resource-block" markdown="1">

-## Quantum computing
+## Quantum Computing

 ### Introduction